 “Tell me about yourself!”

-This seemingly easy open-ended interview question is among the most dreaded by jobseekers.
+This seemingly easy open-ended interview question is among the most dreaded.
 Its ambiguous nature has the power to fluster the most confident interviewees and might leave you forgetting everything other than your name.

 If this question makes you sweat, sit tight.
 We have some tips that can help you in your next interview.